balazscsabak/stock-search-app/README.md

 https://stock-search-app-three.vercel.app/

+### Mock Data Feature

+Due to Alpha Vantage API rate limits (25 requests per day for free tier), the application includes a **Mock Data Toggle** feature that allows users to switch between live API data and sample data for development and testing purposes.

 ### Objective

 Your task is to create a simple Next.js application that allows users to search for stock quotes